 - To the extent allowed by law, you have the right to refuse any treatment and be informed of the medical consequences of your refusal, and to leave the facility against your physician’s advice.
 Should you refuse any treatment or leave the facility against your physician’s advice, neither your physician nor the facility will be responsible for any harm such action may cause you or others.
 Note that there are circumstances, such as with regard to mental health patients, in which treatment may be provided against your refusal and your ability to leave the facility may be prohibited.

-have the right to expect that treatment records are confidential unless you have given permission to give out information, or reporting is required or permitted by law.
-When the hospital releases records to others, such as insurers, it emphasizes that
+- You have the right to expect that treatment records are confidential unless you have given permission to give out information, or reporting is required or permitted by law.
+When the hospital releases records to others, such as insurers, it emphasizes that the records are confidential.

 - You have a right to expect that within its capacity, the hospital will provide a reasonable response to requests for its services.

 - You have the right to obtain information concerning the relationship of the hospital with other health care and educational Institutions insofar as your care is concerned.

 - You have the right to be involved in the decision making process related to your care.
 (Parents/guardians of children or adolescents have the right to be involved on behalf of their children with limited exceptions.)